arilonUK/iotagentmesh/README.md

 ## API Gateway

-Authenticated organization-scoped `/api/data` requests are proxied to an `api-data` edge function, allowing secure access to device readings and data buckets.
+Authenticated organization-scoped `/api/data` requests are proxied to an `api-data` edge function with an `x-organization-id` header for secure access to device readings and data buckets.

 ## 🌐 Project Overview
 This project provides a UI and backend system for users to: